spotify/ffwd-ruby/README.md

 $ gem install ffwd-<plugin>
 ```

-You can check that the plugin is available to FFWD using the **--list-plugins**
+You can check that the plugin is available to FFWD using the **--plugins**
 command.

 ```bash